Asian refiners forced to get creative to stay competitive

-KUALA LUMPUR (Reuters) - Faced with competition from mammoth new refineries in the Middle East and soft fuel demand in key markets, Asian refiners are trying a variety of tactics to cope from investing in refineries in emerging markets to using cheaper energy sources.
+KUALA LUMPUR, May 20 (Reuters) - Faced with competition from mammoth new refineries in the Middle East and soft fuel demand in key markets, Asian refiners are trying a variety of tactics to cope from investing in refineries in emerging markets to using cheaper energy sources.

 Less complex and older refineries in Asia, however, might be forced to cut run rates or shut, industry executives said at an energy conference.